MartinezAgullo/TechChallenge_VGS/README.md

 To produce a predictive model, the first step is to define criteria in the dataset for labeling a client as churned.
 Defining customer churn based on "no transactions within a specific time frame" is a common approach.
 The overall average transaction frequency is 35,75 days.
 As an approximation, one could consider that a client has churned using the 75th percentile (Q3).
 Therefore, if it has been more than 'days_75th_percentile' (46.0 days) without transactions, it is considered churn.
 Choosing Q3 is an arbitrary threshold, and higher percentiles (e.g., 80th or 90th) could also be considered.

-Once that the churn label has been added, the corresponding ML algorithm for prediction can be trained.
+Once the churn label has been added, the corresponding ML algorithm for prediction can be trained.
 In this case, a sklearn-based LSTM model has been used.
 The hyperparameters have been optimised with a grid search.
-To run the grid optimsation in the notebook, set the RunGridSearch to True (currently is disable to reduce the size of the document).
+To run the grid optimization in the notebook, set the RunGridSearch to True (it is currently disabled to reduce the size of the document).

 | Best LSTM Model Evaluation:        | precision     | recall | f1-score | support |